 Electric Space Heaters

 Space heaters are familiar to anyone who has lived in a cold apartment or dorm room.
 Cheap to purchase (nearly all cost less than $100), they plug directly into an ordinary household outlet and start blowing heat right away.
 There's no need to wait for HVAC technicians or electricians to do their work.

 Fan-driven convection heaters are the least expensive and also the least efficient.
 Large, flat, micathermic heaters install on the wall like a flat-screen TV and slowly heat the room.
 Portable radiators roll into the room; their oil-filled cores retain heat even after the heating element has turned off.

 You may just have a trickle of heat coming through the downstairs basement registers.
 Do not discount the value of this low-volume heat.
-It is possible to run the furnace long enough to take the chill off of the basement room, lightening the energy draw on the electric baseboard heaters.
+It is possible to run the furnace long enough to take the chill off of the basement room, using the energy drawn from the electric baseboard heaters.
 By having the HVAC work in combination with the baseboard heaters, you should be able to supply enough heat for your basement.

-Simply providing enough wall insulation and adequate subfloor and underlayment may be enough to tip the balance of any HVAC system that is putting out some, but not enough, heat for the basement area.
+Simply providing enough wall insulation, adequate subfloor, and underlayment may be enough to tip the balance of any HVAC system that is putting out some, but not enough, heat for the basement area.